appijumbo/Git-Github-for-Newbies/README.md

 Taking our change above our index.html file is currently modified, put has not been added to the staging area.

 Hence we
-$ git add index.html
+`$ git add index.html`

 then we will commit it
-$ git commit -m “added comment to demonstrate file change”
+`$ git commit -m “added comment to demonstrate file change”`

 so were good to go!
-Now if we look at our commit history we should see 2 commits, the initial one when the files were created and the change we just made, lest check with $ git log
+Now if we look at our commit history we should see 2 commits, the initial one when the files were created and the change we just made, lest check with `$ git log `

+see pic

 Indeed we have 2 commits !But whats the difference between those commits, the actual code differences?

-$ git diff [first commit number ] [second commit number]
+`$ git diff [first commit number ] [second commit number] `

+see pic

-Promote your Remote
+## Promote your Remote
 Lets re-cap thus far we’ve

-Initialised a new Git repository
+  * Initialised a new Git repository
-Understood that there are three areas for Git, working, staging and repository added files to the staging area
+  * Understood that there are three areas for Git, working, staging and repository
+  * added files to the staging area
-Committed files to repository
+  * Committed files to repository
-changed a file and looked at the log of commits looked at differences between working and staged areas looked at the differences between two committed files
+  * changed a file and looked at the log of commits
+  * looked at differences between working and staged areas
+  * looked at the differences between two committed files

 phew!…
 However all our efforts have been on our local computer, the git that sits on our own machine.